Ideas for a vegetarian Christmas menu based on the Emilia-Romagna’s PDO & PGI food and wine products.

 Grilled Porcini mushrooms with roasted potatoes

-For a grilled second course, we suggest the aromatic flavor of the Borgotaro Porcini mushroom with roasted POD potatoes of Bologna.
+For a grilled second course, we suggest the aromatic flavor of the Borgotaro Porcini mushroom with roasted PDO potatoes of Bologna.

 Fried pumpkin stick with mushrooms in oil